I recently stumbled across this essay:

 Sure, some climate change book suggests it.
 But that doesn’t necessarily calm any inquisitive minds.

-Hell, just recently the Cajun Navy went to Texas to help out with the Hurricane effort.
+Just recently, the Cajun Navy went to Texas to help out with the Hurricane effort.
 They were greeted with gun shots from looters.

 And even another example: When EBT cards stopped working for a day, riots broke out in Louisiana and Georgia.

 And these are relatively smaller events if we consider real collapses.
 Can we imagine the response if a nuclear war were to break out, or a widespread catastrophic disease?

 An EBT card was shut off and dozens of people died and thousands rioted.
 “Perception of government care and assistance” sure didn’t help out there.
 Even though that same government care gives them the money to feed their families, and was only off for a day because of a tech difficulty.

 I don’t think the world is going to end anytime soon.
 But the idea that if a collapse happens, we’re all going to come together and sing Kumbaya is asinine.

 Have a plan.
 Be prepared.
 Know what you’re going to do to defend yourself and your loved ones.